I Do Not Hook Up

 "I Do Not Hook Up" is a song recorded by American singer Kelly Clarkson for her fourth studio album, All I Ever Wanted (2009), released as the second single from the album.
-It was written by Kara DioGuardi, Greg Wells and Katy Perry.
-Perry had originally written the song for One of the Boys, but following her removal from Def Jam, she gave the song and "Long Shot" to Clarkson.
+Katy Perry originally co-wrote the song with Kara DioGuardi and Greg Wells for herself, but after being dropped from Def Jam, she gave the song and "Long Shot" to Clarkson.
 RCA Records serviced the song to mainstream radio in the United States on April 14, 2009.
 The song is a dance-rock and power pop song that is structured upon a muscular arrangement with lyrics about empowerment and healthy relationships.

 The song received positive reviews from music critics, with many praising its arrangement and Clarkson's vocals.
 Some critics gave different interpretations of the song's message.
 It fared well domestically, peaking at number 20 on the US Billboard Hot 100 and sold nearly 700,000 downloads.
 It was also certified Gold in Canada and Australia, peaking within the top 20 in both markets.
 It failed to make as strong of an impact in several other international markets, peaking within the lower regions of the charts in countries like Austria and Germany.
 The accompanying music video was released in the United States on May 1, 2009.

 Background

 "I Do Not Hook Up" was written and composed by Katy Perry, Kara DioGuardi, and Greg Wells.
-The song was originally penned by Perry for a studio album made between Katy Hudson and One of the Boys but it never materialized and she gave this song, and "Long Shot" to Clarkson's label to be used in her fourth studio album All I Ever Wanted (2009).
+The song was originally penned by Perry for a studio album titled Fingerprints made between Katy Hudson and One of the Boys.
+This release never materialized, so she subsequently gave this song and "Long Shot" to Clarkson's label to be included on her fourth studio album, All I Ever Wanted (2009).
 It was produced and programmed by Howard Benson, who with Jamie Muhoberac provided the keyboards featured on the track.
 Mike Plotnikoff was the engineer behind recording the song, which took place at three different studios in California: Bay7 Studios in Valley Village, Sparky Dark Studio in Calabasas, and Sunset Sound Studios in Hollywood.
 Graham Hope assisted Plotnikoff at Sunset Sound Studios in recording "I Do Not Hook Up".
 Instrumentation featured on the song, besides keyboards, includes the drums, bass, and guitars, which were performed by musicians Josh Freese, Paul Bushnell, and Phil X respectively.
 "I Do Not Hook Up" was released as the second single from All I Ever Wanted (2009).
 It was released to Russian radio on March 31, 2009, as the second single off the album.
 RCA Records serviced the song to contemporary hit radios on the week of April 14, 2009 in the United States.